 Contact : Mr. Brent Rehfuss

-SOURCE is a student organization whose goal is to provide opportunities and initiatives for students to celebrate race, culture and ethnicity.
+SOURCE (students of underrepresented race, culture, and ethnicity) is a student organization whose goal is to provide opportunities and initiatives for students to celebrate race, culture and ethnicity.
 Some of our programming will specifically be aimed at students from underrepresented races, cultures and ethnicities, but much of what we offer is available to any student interested in celebrating a culturally rich community.
 Our goal is to empower students to be active and engaged participants in an intercultural and interracial community.